devstaff-crete/DevStaff-Heraklion/HackSessionHowTo.md

   network issues
 * Create a Slack channel and add the participants!
 You need to share data quickly
 * It helps (a lot) to have a whiteboard and a projector/large screen
-* It helps (a lot) to everybody have done their homework (examples, tutorials etc).
+* It helps (a lot) that everybody has done their homework (examples, tutorials etc).
 Prerequisites are important for the success of the session!